 Welcome to the 2020 Census Test

-Census Test night is Tuesday, 27 October 2020.
-Around 100,000 households from selected suburbs in Sydney, Adelaide, Darwin and Canberra, as well as regional centres of Karratha, Warrnambool and surrounds, will be invited to participate.
+Census Test night is Tuesday 27 October 2020.
+Around 100,000 households from selected suburbs in Sydney, Adelaide, Darwin and Canberra, as well as regional centres of Karratha, Warrnambool and Alice Springs Town Camps and surrounds will be invited to participate.

 The Census Test helps us prepare for the next Census in 2021.
-It’s important to test how we will run the Census to make sure it is easy for people to complete, runs efficiently and produces quality statistics.
+It’s important to test how we will run the Census to make sure our processes work, that the Census form captures the right information and is easy for people to complete.

-In mid-October, some households in test locations will receive information on how to complete the Census Test.
+In mid-October, some households in test locations will receive instructions on how to complete the Census Test.
 Households will be able to complete the Census Test online or on paper.

 Not everyone in the test locations will be asked to participate.
-If you don’t receive a letter, there’s nothing you need to do.
+If you don’t receive anything from us, there’s nothing you need to do.

 Although the Census Test is voluntary, it is important that everyone who is invited to participate takes part.

-The ABS is monitoring the rapidly changing COVID-19 environment to ensure the safety measures are up to date and consistent with advice from the Department of Health.
-There will be a focused effort to protect staff and the community from furthering the spread of COVID-19.
+The ABS is monitoring the COVID-19 environment to ensure the safety measures are up to date and consistent with guidelines and advice from federal, state and territory authorities.

 About the 2021 Census